More About Professional Corporations

 Besides the Articles of Incorporation, there are other documents, certificates, and licenses that are needed by a nursing corporation to operate legally.
 To make sure that all of these requirements are covered, it is imperative that you seek the counsel of an experienced corporate lawyer.
 Talk to one today!
 Click here!

-Does a licensed nurse need a certificate of registration as a nursing corporation?
+Does a licensed nurse need a certificate of registration as a professional nursing corporation?

 No. Persons duly licensed by the California Board of Registered Nursing to render professional services for a professional nursing corporation are not required to obtain a certificate of registration to provide those services.